groundhoggwp/groundhogg/README.txt

 Yes, we now offer [monthly billing options](https://www.groundhogg.io/pricing/monthly/).

 == Changelog ==

+= 2.4.5.5 (2021-05-03) =
+* ADDED Default values for `contact_and_user_match()`.
+* ADDED `is_spam` filter to the form submission spam check.
+* ADDED New MISC tab in the tools panel to add tools too that do not need to be top level.
+* ADDED Search by Email, Not Empty, and REGEX support for First, Last, and Email in the advanced search.
+* TWEAKED Strip slashes from `get_url_vars()`.
+* TWEAKED Removed the "new feature" info card.
+* TWEAKED First & Last name columns have highest priority in the contact table.
+* TWEAKED Clicks in the reports with ?pk= in the URL will be grouped together.
+* FIXED Tag associations count not working
+* FIXED Meta not being deleted when the associated object is deleted.
+* FIXED Owner being removed when a contact uploads a file through a form on the frontend.

 = 2.4.5.4 (2021-04-05) =
 * TWEAKED Better DB cache support for multisite functionality.